Totting Up Solicitors

 How do I know if I have an Exceptional Hardship case?

 As the law does not specify what amounts to Exceptional Hardship, there are many scenarios that can give you grounds to avoid the totting up ban.
-The most common

 The most common is where a driving ban will lead to financial hardship, usually due to the loss of employment.
 Many other situations can amount to Exceptional Hardship, however, and these can relate to yourself or other people.
 Examples include the company you work for suffering financial hardship if you were unable to perform your driving duties, and you suffering personal difficulties due to the impact of the ban on your mental health.
 These more unusual applications require additional preparation as they will be arguments the court are less used to having to consider.